Monas-project/Filecoin-Data-Economy-Hackathon/docs/prototype.md

 - [Next Phases of Development](#next-phases-of-development)

 ## Introduction
-Monas is a **Decentralized Personal Data Store (PDS)** designed to empower Data controllers with data sovereignty.
-In the current landscape, technologies like the **Semantic Web**, **Self-Sovereign Identity**, and **Blockchain** are broadening the scope for data interoperability and user-centric data management.
-This system, utilizing the encrypted data structure of **Cryptree** and **Blockchain technology** to ensure data authenticity, enables users to manage their data while maintaining privacy and ensuring interoperability.
-Unlike traditional 'solid line data links', Monas proposes a new paradigm of 'dotted line data links', which directly reflect user intent.
+Monas is a **Decentralized Personal Data Store (PDS)** designed to empower Data controllers with data sovereignty.Under the current circumstances, state-of-the-art technologies like the **Semantic Web**, **Self-Sovereign Identity**, and **Blockchains** are possible to solve the issues of data interoperability and of user-centric data management.
+Monas enables users to manage their data while maintaining privacy and ensuring interoperability utilizing the cryptographic data structure of **Cryptree** and **Blockchain** technology to ensure data authenticity.
+Unlike traditional 'solid line data links', we proposes a new paradigm of 'dotted line data links', which directly reflect user intent.
 This approach allows Monas to create a space in cyberspace that protects both autonomy and privacy, offering users the flexibility to solidify these links at their discretion.

 ## Prototype Overview